DavidWeiss2/linear-vscode-issues/README.md

 [Under-development]

-# Create git branch from Linear issue
+# Linear Git Tools

-VS Code extension that creates a git branch from a Linear issue you're currently assigned for in the latest cycle.
+VS Code extension that creates and opens GIT branches from Linear issues and vice versa.

 Once installed, just go to the command menu with:

 `Cmd + Shift + P`

-And type "Linear".
-You'll see a command called "Linear: Create branch" appear.
+And type "Linear Git Tools".
+You'll see commands like "Linear Git Tools: Create GIT branch", "Linear Git Tools: Create Linear issue", and "Linear Git Tools: Open Linear issue" appear.

 This extension uses our VS Code Linear API authentication provider that is exposed by the [linear-connect](https://marketplace.visualstudio.com/items?itemName=Linear.linear-connect) extension.
 Feel free to use that in your own extensions!